yoasif/yoasif.github.io/_posts/2022-01-26-most-wanted-add-ons-firefox-android-part-1.markdown

 Perhaps predictibly, this has caused the add-ons marketplace on Firefox for Android to stagnate, with developers refusing to resolve issues in their previously working add-ons, due to lack of support from Mozilla.
 Beyond that, there is a vocal coterie of people who refuse to use Firefox Nightly in order to use its expanded add-on support, reducing the number of users who can help test the add-ons for quality.

 I use Nightly versions of Firefox routinely, as I like being on the cutting edge of Firefox development, and I find it to be incredibly stable.
 You may not already be using it, but if the add-ons I cover here are interesting to you, you can [install it easily](https://play.google.com/store/apps/details?id=org.mozilla.fenix "Firefox Nightly on Google Play"), and you can use it alongside your existing Firefox install.
 If you keep your existing Firefox installed (recommended!), [Firefox Sync](https://www.mozilla.org/en-US/firefox/sync/) can keep your bookmarks and passwords in sync, and you also have a backup to use if Firefox Nightly has a bad update or two (this happens extremely rarely, but has happened).

+Note: Since this post was first published, expanded extension availability is now available in [Firefox Beta](https://play.google.com/store/apps/details?id=org.mozilla.firefox_beta "Firefox Beta on Google Play"), lowering the barrier to entry significantly.

 I asked the [reddit Firefox community](https://www.reddit.com/r/firefox/) what add-ons they [most wanted to see in Firefox](https://www.reddit.com/r/firefox/comments/s6pc1v/which_addons_do_you_most_want_to_see_on_firefox/?sort=top "Which add-ons do you most want to see on Firefox on Android?"), and there were a lot of requests.
 I'll be looking at the requests with the most votes here, but I plan to follow up with more, if feedback is positive.
 If you prefer different add-ons, or want me to cover things differently, let me know as a comment on the reddit post for this post.

 ## Setup

-To get started, install [Firefox Nightly](https://play.google.com/store/apps/details?id=org.mozilla.fenix "Firefox Nightly on Google Play"), and then follow the instructions on the [Mozilla post announcing](https://blog.mozilla.org/addons/2020/09/29/expanded-extension-support-in-firefox-for-android-nightly/) expanded add-on support.
+To get started, install Firefox [Beta](https://play.google.com/store/apps/details?id=org.mozilla.firefox_beta "Firefox Beta on Google Play") or [Nightly](https://play.google.com/store/apps/details?id=org.mozilla.fenix "Firefox Nightly on Google Play"), and then follow the instructions on the [Mozilla post announcing](https://blog.mozilla.org/addons/2020/09/29/expanded-extension-support-in-firefox-for-android-nightly/) expanded add-on support.
 The instructions note that you need to create an add-on "collection" on Add-ons Mozilla, but if you prefer not to do that (you will need a free Firefox Account), you can use [my collection](https://addons.mozilla.org/firefox/collections/3504483/Android-Nightly-Tested/ "Add-ons tested to work well in Firefox Nightly for Android.") instead.
 My collection is made up of the add-ons that I have reviewed that work and have no significant bugs.

 To use my add-on collection, when Mozilla's instructions tell you to enter a collection name and your user ID, enter the following: